Extreme Stochastic Variational Inference: Distributed and Asynchronous: Introduction

-With the advent of the big-data era, now we routinely deal with industry-scale problems which involve billions of documents and tokens.
-Such massive datasets pose another challenge, which, unfortunately SVI is unable to address; the set of parameters is so large that it does not fit on a single processor\footnote{The discussion in this paper applies to the shared memory, distributed memory, as well as hybrid settings, and therefore we will use the term processor to denote either a thread or a machine.}.
-For instance, if we have $K$ mixture components and $D$ is the dimension of the features, then the parameter size is $D \times K$.
-If $D$ is of the order of millions and $K$ is in the 100's or 1000's (see our experiments in Section \ref{sec:expmts}), the parameter size is a few 100s of GB.
+With the advent of the big-data era, we now routinely deal with industry-scale problems involving billions of documents and tokens.
+Such massive datasets pose another challenge, which, unfortunately VI and SVI are unable to address; namely, the set of parameters is so large that {\it all the parameters do not fit} on a single processor\footnote{The discussion in this paper applies to the shared memory, distributed memory, as well as hybrid settings, and therefore we will use the term processor to denote either a thread or a machine.}.
+For instance, if we have $D$ dimensional data and $K$ mixture components, then the parameter size is $O\rbr{D \times K}$.
+If $D$ is of the order of millions and $K$ is in the 100's or 1000's, modest numbers by todays standards, the parameter size is a few 100s of GB (see our experiments in Section \ref{sec:expmts}).

-In this paper we propose a new framework, Extreme Stochastic Variational Inference (ESVI), in order to scale VI to datasets which are an order of magnitude larger than those that can be handled by SVI.
-An attractive property of ESVI is that it is both data and model parallel.
-What this means is that, unlike SVI, one can distribute the computation across multiple processors and each processor only needs to store and update a fraction of the parameters.
-Of course, the algorithm is stochastic just like SVI.
-However, unlike existing data parallel approaches which require bulk synchronization after every iteration, the updates of ESVI are asynchronous and lock-free.
-To the best of our knowledge there is not existing algorithm for VI that sports these desirable properties.

-Table \ref{table:data_model_parallel_compact} outlines the various scenarios in scaling to large datasets and the applicability of the three algorithms.
-We categorize them based on whether the data and model parameters fit in memory on a single machine or not.
-We stress upon the fact that although in principle ESVI is applicable to all the regimes mentioned, its advantages are truly realized in the case where both data and parameters do not fit in memory on a single machine.

-In a nutshell, our idea is as follows: instead of updating all the $K$ coordinates of a local variable and then moving onto updating a global variable, we will only update a small subset of these coordinates and update the global variables.
-This seemingly simple idea has some powerful consequences.
-It allows multiple processors to simultaneously perform parameter updates.
-Moreover, using a classic owner-computes paradigm, one can make the resulting algorithm asynchronous and lock-free.
-In our experiments, we show that our new algorithm outperforms a straightforward strategy for parallelizing variational inference, which requires bulk synchronization after every iteration.